 This lends a degree of mysteriousness that tempers our optimism about the possible success of the crew of light.
 The fact that the crew members were often racing against the clock— such as Harker being desperate to escape before the day he was to be killed, and the crew hurrying to destroy the temporarily incapacitated Dracula before sunset when he would become more powerful, provides the novel with the relevant tension and urgency to hold readers spellbound.

 Stoker’s characterization in ‘Dracula’ is most fitting.
-Jonathan Harker’s naivete, Lucy’s innocence, and Dr John Seward’s total faith in Science at the expense of the spiritual are factors that incapacitate the protagonist’s effort against Dracula’s menace.
-Dr Van Helsing’s vast knowledge of both modern science and spirituality is the only saving grace for the crew.
+Jonathan Harker’s naivete, Lucy’s innocence, and Dr. John Seward’s total faith in Science at the expense of the spiritual are factors that incapacitate the protagonist’s effort against Dracula’s menace.
+Dr. Van Helsing’s vast knowledge of both modern science and spirituality is the only saving grace for the crew.
 At this point, it is clear that the characters are being used by Stoker to represent his anxiety over the increasing primacy of science over religion, which is one of the major themes in ‘Dracula.’

 Count Dracula works as a perfect villain because of his immense power, but his limitations are incapacitating enough that his destruction does not seem unrealistic.
 Dracula’s seeming invincibility at the early stages of the novel was only a result of the knowledge handicap the protagonists had.
 When they were able to learn all they could about the Vampire, it becomes a much even matchup.
 This is better than some other villains who display no obvious physical weakness and are only conveniently killed because of some uncharacteristic behaviors on their part.
 Here the only thing we can fault Dracula with is his inability to operate stealthily without detection, that is, to hide his vampirism totally from society so no one would know who he is.